- Campus Life

 - About Plattsburgh

-I provide leadership for the staff and get involved in all aspects of our office activities: marketing, recruitment, admissions, orientation, transfer credit evaluations, immigration advising, and international student support.
+I provide leadership for the staff and get involved in all aspects of our office activities: international recruitment and admission, international student services, and study away.

-By watching our international students encounter all sorts of challenges (i.e., academic, financial, social, etc.) with amazing maturity and resourcefulness, I have learned that all things are possible if you are committed to excellence and willing to give support and accept help from your friends.
+By watching our incoming international students and outgoing study abroad students encounter all sorts of challenges (i.e., academic, financial, social, etc.) with amazing maturity and resourcefulness, I have learned that all things are possible if you are committed to excellence and willing to give support and accept help from your friends.

 Academic Credentials: B.A.
 Classics, College of the Holy Cross (Worcester, Massachusetts); Ed.M.
 Administration, Planning, and Social Policy, Harvard University (Cambridge, Massachusetts)

 Brief Biography: My life, both professionally and personally, is never boring.
-My days are spent interacting with prospective students, current students, guidance counselors, and on-campus colleagues (mostly via e-mail these days).
+My days are spent interacting with prospective students, current students, alumni, professionals worldwide, and on-campus colleagues (mostly via e-mail).
 My evenings are spent with my family of three sons and my husband, Steve.
-I've particularly enjoyed working with some talented international students over the past several years, many of whom I am pleased to call friends now that they are out there in the "real world."
+On the weekends, I enjoy the many outdoor activities available in the North Country: cycling, running, hiking, skiing, etc. I've particularly enjoyed working with some talented international students over the past many years, many of whom I am pleased to call friends now that they are out there in the "real world."

-Places I have visited: Traveled to more than 40 countries in the last seven years.
+Places I have visited: I have traveled to more than 70 countries!
 I've enjoyed all of my travels and am always intrigued by both the differences and similarities in cultures and behaviors.

-Favorite experience as an ISS staff member: Meeting the parents of the students I know at graduation.
-I feel privileged to have a close relationship with many of the international students on campus and honored to be present as they prepare to continue their lives beyond the Plattsburgh community.
+Favorite experience as a GEO staff member: Meeting the families of the students I know at graduation.
+I feel privileged to have a close relationship with many students, both international students and students who have studied abroad, and I am honored to be present as they prepare to continue their lives beyond our campus community.